Mr-spShuvo/beginners-javascript-projects/hangman/readme.md

 # 👹 Hangman Game

 The popular Hangman Game built with JavaScript using `class` syntax and `fetch()` API.
+The glowing effect is the result of using `text-shadow` and `box-shadow` property.
-For generating random words, I use the [random-word-api](https://random-word-api.herokuapp.com/word).
+For generating random words, I used the [random-word-api](https://random-word-api.herokuapp.com/word).

 :pushpin: Rules for the hangman game play can be found [here](<https://en.wikipedia.org/wiki/Hangman_(game)>).